fbpx

 Distance – 340.1km

 Our drive up to Tibooburra ended up being quite eventful.
 We collected Gelareh from the airport and headed north but the main road was totally blocked due to flash flooding.
-After Martin winched a couple of vehicles that were stuck in the water, and particularly the silt, were forced to stay at Packsaddle, about 150km short of our destination.
+After Martin winched a couple of vehicles that were stuck in the water, and particularly the silt, we were forced to stay at Packsaddle, about 150km short of our destination.

 Martin (centre) and Rick (right) winch a stranded vehicle out of the creek